Max Dana - Blog

 It’s hard not to get excited by these results,” said CERN Research Director Sergio Bertolucci. “ We stated last year that in 2012 we would either find a new Higgs-like particle or exclude the existence of the Standard Model Higgs.
 With all the necessary caution, it looks to me that we are at a branching point: the observation of this new particle indicates the path for the future towards a more detailed understanding of what we’re seeing in the data.”

-It is indeed hard not to get excited by these results!
-Positive identification of the new particle’s characteristics will take considerable time and data.
-But whatever form the Higgs particle takes, our knowledge of the fundamental structure of matter is about to take a major step forward.
+It’s hard not to get excited about these results!
+While the positive identification of the new particle’s characteristics will take significant time and data, whatever form the Higgs particle takes, our understanding of the fundamental structure of matter is about to make a major leap forward.

 Related Posts